VegaDeftwing/opinionatedguide/Engineering/6-howwework.md

 You'll be needing quite a few different utilities beyond this. for a terminal I highly  recomend `kitty`,  `rxvt-unicode`, or `Alacritty`.

 For fonts you'll certainly have your own tastes, but I really like Droid Sans Mono, which is in `ttf-droid`, but `ttf-hack` and `otf-fira-code` are pretty cool too.
 I also recommend installing `noto-fonts`, `noto-fonts-extra`, and `ttf-font-awesome`.
 The noto packages will provide coverage for weird characters and font awesome is basically icons saved as a font, and many open source projects use it.

+inside your i3 config file you may want to set specific actions to take place based on a window's name (bind all social applications to a social workspace for example) to do this you'll need to get the windows class using a tool like `xprop`

 If you're looking for more ways to make your setup the best it can be or config files you can steal from check out  [r/unixporn](https://www.reddit.com/r/unixporn).